EKarton/Lecture-Video-to-PDF/README.md

     to generate a PDF of [this lecture video](tests/videos/input_1.mp4) with [these subtitles](```tests/subtitles/subtitles_1.vtt```)

 4. The generated PDF will be saved as *output.pdf*

+### Tweeking the Application
+This application uses computer vision with OpenCV to detect when the instructor has moved on to the next PowerPoint slide, detect animations, etc.

+You can adjust the sensitivity to video frame changes in the ```src/video_segment_finder.py``` file.
+You can also visualize how well the application detect transitions and animations via the ```src/plot.py``` tool.

 ### Next Steps
 - [ ] Automatically generate subtitles
 - [ ] Wrap project into a web app?